Translating Europe Workshop (TEW) ©2024

 Presentations

-The event will take place on 8 October 2024 and is chaired by Leonidas Kourmadas from the European Commission and Vilelmini Sosoni from the Ionian University.
+The event, which took place on 8 October 2024, was chaired by Leonidas Kourmadas from the European Commission and Vilelmini Sosoni from the Ionian University.

 You can read the abstracts below: